samueleffiongjacob/PYTHON/README.md

 # It checks when pycodestyle does not see
 $ autopep8 --in-place pythonfile

+# it code remove and format some unnesary stuff on
+$ autopep8 --in-place -a -a pythonfile
 ```

 pycodestyle is a tool to check your Python code against some of the style conventions in PEP 8.
 [SEE Documentation](https://pypi.org/project/pycodestyle/)